 Gather with other parents and caregivers of children affected by an FASD to informally share resources, insights, and support.
 We have all kinds of support groups for families, birth families, adoptive/kinship caregivers, and more.
 Come to a support group near you.

 The Resource Directory is a searchable database of FASD-friendly professionals and programs in Minnesota.
 This tool uses Google Maps to narrow your search and make it easier to find service providers close to home.
 Find a provider in your area.

 The Resource Guide is a tool where you can search detailed information about services you may qualify for and topics related to Fetal Alcohol Spectrum Disorders (FASD).
 Find answers in our Resource Guide.

 Proof Alliance has a wide variety of resources on FASD for you to access.
 This includes books and videos, brochures, local and national resources, and more.
 View our resources.

 Proof Alliance offers Changing Course as an educational, supportive series for women who drank alcohol or used drugs during their pregnancy.
 Find out where there is a Changing Course near you.

 The Birth Mothers Network is a group of women who serve as mentors to one another and support one another in recovery.
 Collectively, they seek to overcome the stigma of alcoholism, addiction, and FASD.
 Join the Birth Mothers Network.

-Get in touch with Proof Alliance if you have questions or want to know more about our supports and resources contact us or call 651-917-2370.
+Get in touch with Proof Alliance if you have questions or want to know more about our support and resources contact us or call 651-917-2370.

 None of my friends walk in my shoes.
 Nobody really understands what I go through.
 However, in the Proof Alliance Dealing with Addiction Support Group, I have found amazing people who truly “get it”.